Hello there everyone,

 Best Teacher Blog –

 Speech Techie by Sean Sweeney – (www.speechtechie.com) – The winner of the 2010 Best New Blog Edublog award has maintained its status as the premiere blog focusing on the topic of using technology in the practice of speech-language pathology.
-Each post provides a quick bit of thought provoking information that would benefit any educator and, at times, the blog focuses tackles a theme that spans a number of posts, like using QR Codes in your practice or Glogster implementation.
 The beauty of the blog is that the strategies shared are for every educator, not just for those working as speech-language pathologists.

-The Edceptional podcast by Anne Truger, Deb Truskey, and Patrick Black (Edceptional on iTunes) – Boom!
-The Edceptional podcast hit the ground running as part of the EdReach Network earlier this year and hasn’t looked back!
-The podcast features reviews and discussions of the latest new, blogs, and resources associated with students who have different or special needs in school.
-The varying fields of the hosts and guests makes for well-rounded discussions and well-explained resources that examine the all angles of a topic.
+The Edceptional podcast by Anne Truger, Deb Truskey, Tricia Lazarro, and Patrick Black (Edceptional on iTunes) – Boom!
+The Edceptional podcast hit the ground running as part of the EdReach Network and hasn’t looked back!
+The podcast features reviews and discussions of the latest new, blogs, and resources associated with students who have special needs in school.
+The varying fields of the hosts and guests makes for well-rounded discussions and well-explained resources that examine all the angles of a topic.
 If audio is your preferred modality for receiving content and you’re interested in topics related to educating ALL students, then this is the podcast for you!
+Recently, they’ve switched formats recording over Google Hangout giving people even more options to participate.
+People can listen to the podcast, watch the recorded video on YouTube, or participate LIVE! during the actual recording!

 Best Educational Wiki –